 While I was there, I took a writing class, and then followed up with grad school in creative writing at Boston University.
 I also started writing for magazines, which people kept for a month instead of a single day.
 I joined SCBWI and I joined a critique group.
 I got serious about writing and revising and submitting.
 Then we moved again, this time to North Carolina, where I joined another critique group and got serious about writing and revising and submitting (are you sensing a pattern here?)
 We moved again in 2005, to Northern Virginia.
 I joined another critique group.
 Wash, rinse, repeat.
 Only this time?
 This time I got an agent.
 And an editor.
 And a book!
 The advance helped pay for our new furnace.

 These days, I continue to work on stories for children and adults, as well as essays, articles and newsletters.
-We still need insulation and a new liner for the chimney.
+We still need to repair our fireplace and get a new liner for the chimney.
 Which is all a long way of answering the question: Why do you write?
 I write because it’s pretty much the only thing I can do.
 I play the guitar badly, I cannot clean, and I’m no good at math.
 I write because it keeps me sane.
 I write because I love telling other people’s stories as well as my own.
 And I write… I write for heat.